 YES - If you are planning to be a Biology, Biochemistry and Molecular biology (BMB) or Health Science major, are interested in the Neuroscience minor, or if you are planning to attend Medical school immediately after college.
 Students planning to go to Veterinary school should follow the Biology major recommendations.

-Prospective majors should note that Introductory Biology and Chemistry courses are year-long sequences.
+Prospective majors should note that Introductory Biology and Chemistry courses are both year-long sequences.
 In their first year, prospective majors should take Biology 111 in the fall and Biology 112 in the spring.

-• If you are planning on a Psychology or Environmental Studies major: These majors require 2 semesters of a natural science with labs, but you are not required to take Biology nor are you required to begin the natural science courses in your first semester.
+OPTIONAL-with special considerations If you are planning on a Psychology or Environmental Studies major: These majors require 2 semesters of a natural science with labs, but you are not required to take Biology nor are you required to begin the natural science courses in your first semester.
 However, please note:

-• For students interested in other majors: All Gettysburg students need to take two science classes to graduate (and at least one of these courses must have a laboratory component).
-You can fulfill this goal of our curriculum by taking an introductory course in Astronomy, Biology, Chemistry, Environmental Studies, or Physics.
+OPTIONAL For students interested in other majors: All Gettysburg students need to take two science classes to graduate (and at least one of these courses must have a laboratory component).
+You can fulfill this requirement of our curriculum by taking an introductory course in Astronomy, Biology, Chemistry, Environmental Studies, or Physics.
 You are not required to take a science class in your first semester, but it is a good idea to complete this requirement by the end of your sophomore year.

 Which biology course is best for me?

-Bio 101 (Basic Biology - Fall course) is geared towards non-science majors who do not intend to take Bio 112.
+• Bio 101 (Basic Biology - Fall course) is geared towards non-science majors who do not intend to take Bio 112.
 It makes no assumption about your science background and is a stand-alone course.
 It has a weekly lab component.

-Bio 102 (Biological basis of Disease - Spring course) is geared towards non-science majors.
+• Bio 102 (Biological Basis of Disease - Spring course) is geared towards non-science majors.
 It makes no assumption about your science background- it has no prerequisite.
 It has an "every other week" lab component.

-Bio 112 (Form and Function - Spring course) is required for Biology, BMB, Health Science majors, pre-med students, and has a pre-requisite of Bio 110 or 111 or 113.
+• Bio 112 (Form and Function - Spring course) is required for Biology, BMB, Health Science majors, pre-med students, and has a pre-requisite of Bio 110 or 111 or 113.

-First-year prospective majors in Computer Science (CS) should schedule CS 111-112, and Math 111 during the first year.
+First-year prospective majors in Computer Science should schedule CS 111-112, and Math 111 during the first year.
 Each course of our introductory sequence, CS 111, 112, and 216, is offered each semester, so it is possible to begin the CS major at any point through sophomore year, although a later start will limit course choices and increase scheduling constraints.
-Students with CS Advanced Placement (AP) scores of 4 or 5 will receive credit for CS 111 and place into CS 112.
+Students with CS Advanced Placement scores of 4 or 5 will receive credit for CS 111 and place into CS 112.
 Students without such AP scores may still place out of CS 111 with permission of a CS faculty member after an informal consultation.
 Please note that CS 103 does not count towards CS major requirements.

 CS 107, "Introduction to Scientific Computation", in an alternative to CS 111 for prospective majors in Mathematics or the Natural Sciences.
 Such students are strongly encouraged to take CS 107 or CS 111 rather than CS 103.